Case Histories

 Paramedics were called and the patient was brought to the emergency room.

-Radiography showed an intracranial, subarachnoid bleed with midline shift was noted.
+Radiography showed an intracranial, subarachnoid bleed.
+Midline shift was noted.
 Extracranial blood was not noted in the study.

 The working diagnosis by the hospital was ruptured cerebral aneurysm.